-During the period of this plan, it is anticipated that the strategic risks being managed will grow as a result of a range of factors including an expanding workforce, evolving jurisdiction, and changes in the national security environment.
+During the period of this plan, it is anticipated the strategic risks being managed will grow as a result of factors including an expanding workforce, evolving jurisdiction, and changes in the national security environment.
 We will manage these risks through robust planning and further strengthening stakeholder relationships.